rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. The classroom goes public.  :academia:teaching:reaction:
 <https://www.chronicle.com/article/What-Happens-in-the-Classroom/243974>

-The stack of musings
---------------------

-### "High priority"
+1. Code style  :joc:teaching:sketch:  `code-style`

+1. More introduction.  :meta:sketch:rambly: `intro-musing-topics-v0`.

-1. Requiring a cultural competency course.
+1. Requiring a cultural competency course.  :grinnell:sketch:
 What would it do to an open curriculum?
 Is it necessary?
 It may be.
 Do we really want to graduate a student who has not thought carefully about these issues?
 (Of course, do we really want to graduate a student who cannot read graphs, charts, and data in a newspaper?
 At what point does "Do we really want to graduate _this student_ become an exercise in adding requirements?)
 What would it be like to teach that course?
 (Some portion of the students would clearly object to being there.)
 I did have a debate about this with the legendary Karla Erickson.
 I'm not sure what side I took.

+1. Tagging the musings. :meta:short:sketch:
+See notes above.

+1. Why I complain about software.  :rants:software: I complain a lot about bad software.
+And I think a lot of software is bad.
+Here I reflect more deeply about these issues.

+1. On representing dates and times.  :rants:short:
+Why I hate things like "12:00 p.m." or "6/12/64".

+1. Why Grinnell staff with Ph.D's should be allowed to teach.  :rants:old:
+I thought we allowed our Ph.D.-level staff to teach the occasional course.
+Then I learned that it's only in very specific situations.
+These are my attempts to think through the matter.
+[Or maybe they've fixed this.]

+1. Using mail signatures as templates.  :short:tips:joc:

+The stack of musings
+--------------------

+### "High priority"

 1. We've been Ologized.
 (Let's hope that we're not eulogized.)